Who we are & what we do

 Information about the arrangement that the PCC has to make use of the staff of the Chief Constable or the local authority

 The PCC does not have any local authority employees in her office.
 One member of staff is seconded to the OSPCC from Surrey Police.

 Staff organisational chart

 Office of the Sussex Police & Crime Commissioner, Sackville House, Brooks Close, Lewes, East Sussex, BN7 2FZ

 General outline of responsibilities

-An outline of the responsibilities of the Sussex PCC is available here.
+An outline of the responsibilities of the Sussex PCC is available on the Your PCC page.